top of page

 Format

 Debaters must answer questions immediately - without destroying their own case or aiding their opponent’s.
 They must use their best poker face to conceal any damaging admissions.
 And they must know their case sufficiently well to answer unexpected questions with compelling facts.
-It stands out from other styles of debate in that it was designed to accentuate a clash of argumements.
+It stands out from other styles of debate in that it was designed to accentuate a clash of arguments.
 It differs from Parliamentary debate in two senses: no formal interruptions (Points of Order or Privilege) or heckling are permitted.
 At the end of each debater’s speech, s/he is questioned by an opponent.
 In this sense, Cross-examination debate is more representative of the court room than of Parliament.
 The content or substance of each debate is introduced through a debater’s constructive remarks, and the crossexamination period is chiefly a way of identifying differences in the two cases rather than a means of introducing information.
 The fact that no interruptions are permitted allows a debater to have better control over the timing of his or her remarks.
 But the cross-examination portion of the debate forces a debater to respond to opponent’s arguments, forces a debater to commit to particular views, and exposes his or her argument to potentially rigourous analysis.

 Rules